alistairpialek/alistairpialek.com/_posts/2023-04-20-notes-from-accelerate.md

 tags: book, organizations
 ---

-Perhaps by good fortune, I have had the pleasure working for some amazing companies over the years that have incorporated many of the indicators that high performing organizations possess and that I now know in formal detail, having read Accelerate by Nicole Forsgren PhD, Jez Humble and Gene Kim.
+Perhaps by good fortune, I have had the pleasure of working for some amazing companies over the years that have incorporated many of the indicators that high performing organizations possess and that I now know in formal detail, having read Accelerate by Nicole Forsgren PhD, Jez Humble and Gene Kim.